 The Mall site is located in the City of Elk Grove, immediately west of Highway 99, north of Kammerer Road, and east of Promenade Parkway.
-The Mall site was partially developed in 2008 with parking facilities and shell-commercial-structures-including-department-stores-and-a-movie-theater; however, these commercial structures are only partially constructed and are vacant.
+The Mall site was partially developed in 2008 with parking facilities and shell commercial structures including department stores and a movie theater, however, these commercial structures are only partially constructed and are vacant.
 Due to the downturn in the economy, the project has remained in a state of suspension for several years.
-In-2014, the City issued new approvals for a portion of the site.
+In 2014, the City issued new approvals for a portion of the site.
 Development of this area is pending.
-The partially developed Both the 2008 and 2014 projects The partially developed
+The partially developed Both the 2008 and 2014 projects was are consistent with the City approved LRSPA.